evandrocoan/SublimePackageDefault/README.md

 # License

-Most files on this repository are Copyrighted for Jon Skinner @ SUBLIME HQ PTY LTD, and the files on this fork are have also included by Evandro Coan.
+Most files on this repository are Copyrighted for Jon Skinner @ SUBLIME HQ PTY LTD, and the files on this fork are also modified by Evandro Coan.

+The changes introduced by Evandro Coan are licensed under MIT license included at the end of the file on the `Acknowledgements`, and Jon Skinner @ SUBLIME HQ PTY LTD is welcome to incorporate these changes back into Sublime Text main distribution.

 The file `Find Results.hidden-tmLanguage` contains content Copyrighted by (c) 2014 Allen Bargi, where its license is included at the end of the file on the `Acknowledgements` section.

 To see which changes are from SUBLIME HQ PTY LTD or Evandro Coan access the git history at: